ohTMI/ohTMI/README.md

 ## Hi there, I'm Kevin Bonilla 👋

 I'm an aspiring Data Scientist currently enhancing my skills through the TKH (The Knowledge House) fellowship.
-I'm excited to demonstrate my journey, personal projects, and the techniques I’ve learnt so far as I continue to grow on my data science journey.
+I'm excited to show my journey, personal projects, and the techniques I’ve learnt so far as I continue to grow on my data science journey.
 I'd love to connect my teaching background with my new acquired skills in data science.

 ## ✏️ SKILLS
 - Programming Languages: Python